TheEinfachFelix/git_user_page_to_custom_domain/README.md

-# my-Page
+# git_user_page_to_custom_domain

-a test to host stuff at github
+use a cname to forward your domain to your git profile or any other website using git pages.